 EFI also coordinates the process of conducting two additional quality control aspects of the program.
 First, they work with Conservation Services Group (CSG) to conduct random monthly on-site inspections of equipment installations to verify that the equipment receiving a rebate was actually installed.
-As of June 5, 2014, 3,812 January 21, 2013, 3,372 of these inspections have been completed, which represents approximately a 4% sample of the total rebate population of 92,17378,654 rebates, and no fraudulent claims have been discovered.
-Second, EFI has conducted a phone survey to a random sample of 2,508 customers through December 2012, to gain their insight into issues such as program awareness source, impact of the rebate on the purchase decision and satisfaction with the rebate process.
-Regarding program awareness, the top 4 sources of program information to rebate customers were contractors (69%), National Fuel bill inserts (11%), news/newspapers including print ads (9%) and friends/word of mouth (9%).
-A total of 83% of rebate participants indicated the rebate was important in influencing them to make their equipment upgrade decision.
+As of June 5, 2014, 3,812 of these inspections have been completed, which represents approximately a 4% sample of the total rebate population of 92,173 rebates, and no fraudulent claims have been discovered.
+Second, EFI has conducted a phone survey to a random sample of 2,5082,782 customers through December 2012 September 2013, to gain their insight into issues such as program awareness source, impact of the rebate on the purchase decision and satisfaction with the rebate process.
+Regarding program awareness, the top 4 sources of program information to rebate customers were contractors (69%71%), National Fuel bill inserts (11%10%), news/newspapers including print ads (9%) and friends/word of mouth (9%), and news/newspapers including print ads (8%).
+A total of 83%82% of rebate participants indicated the rebate was important in influencing them to make their equipment upgrade decision.
 Finally, 95% of rebate customers were satisfied with the overall rebate program process.

 k.
-Coordination with Other New York Energy Efficiency Programs and Program Administrators
+Coordination with Other New York Energy Efficiency Programs and Program

+Administrators